SQLTools for Sublime Text 3

 SQLTools was developed with ♥ to save us time during our programming journey.
 But It also takes me time and efforts to develop SQLTools.

 SQLTools will save you (for sure) a lot of time and help you to increase your productivity so, I hope you can donate and help SQLTools to become more awesome than ever.

-- Works with PostgreSQL, MySQL, Oracle, MSSQL, SQLite, Vertica, Firebird
+- Works with PostgreSQL, MySQL, Oracle, MSSQL, SQLite, Vertica, Firebird and Snowflake

 - Smart completions (except SQLite)